 "I" denotes incomplete.
 This grade carries no course hours toward a degree until changed to either a numerical grade or, where permitted, a pass/fail grade.
 This grade shall not be used in computing the cumulative average.
 A grade of "I" may be reported only in exceptional cases and then only if the unfinished part of the student's work in a course is small, the work is unfinished for reasons acceptable to the instructor, and the student's standing in the course is satisfactory.
 Grades of "I" which are not completed by the end of the semester following the initial entry of the "I," not including summer, shall automatically be converted by the Registrar to a 1.5 or an "F," depending on whether the course is graded or pass/fail, unless the supervising faculty member gives express written permission, upon a showing of good cause by the student receiving the "I," to extend the "I" for another semester.
-The burden of seeking an extension of the "I" shall be on the student, and not the
+The burden of seeking an extension of the "I" shall be on the student, and not the Registrar or the supervising faculty member.
+In any event, an "I" shall not be extended beyond three semesters following the initial entry of the "I," whether or not the student is in residence.
+With the express written permission of the supervising faculty member, an "I" may be converted to a "W" unless doing so would be inconsistent with other rules relating to grading policy.

-&lt;sup>48Text taken from 2016-17 Student Handbook.
+49Text taken from 2016-17 Student Handbook.
 Similar text appears in the May 1983 Academic Procedures.
 The main change from 1983 to the present is the elimination of the "OAE" grade and addition of "R" grade.
 This appears to have been an administratively adopted change.